shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-10-02-azure-application-proxy.md

 3. Web Server running a web application (Windows Server 2019)

     *I have configured a basic web application for this lab.
-You can find more details here*
+You can find more details <a href="2020-10-02-web-app-windows-authentication.md" target="_blank">here</a>*

 # Implementing Azure AD Application Proxy (AADAP)